autolab/autograders-examples/Python-maxsubarray/README.md

 Python

 <h2>Autograding Environment Packages</h2>
-Python3 and pip are needed for the autograding environment.
+Python3 is needed for the autograding environment.

 <h2>Assessment Scenario</h2>
 In this lab, students are required to find the sum of the largest subarray, given an integer array.